Malcolm Muggeridge: Later life

 Muggeridge wrote for the Evening Standard and also for The Daily Telegraph where he was appointed deputy editor in 1950.
 He kept detailed diaries, which provide a vivid picture of the journalistic and political London of the day, including regular contact with George Orwell, Anthony Powell, Graham Greene and Bill Deedes; and he comments perceptively on Ian Fleming, Guy Burgess and Kim Philby.

+When George Orwell died in 1950, Muggeridge and Anthony Powell organized Orwell's funeral.

 Muggeridge also acted as Washington correspondent for The Daily Telegraph.
 He was editor of Punch magazine from 1953 to 1957, a challenging appointment for one who claimed that "there is no occupation more wretched than trying to make the English laugh".
-One of his first acts was to sack the illustrator E.H.
-Shepard.
+One of his first acts was to sack the illustrator E. H. Shepard.
 In 1957, he received public and professional opprobrium for criticism of the British monarchy in a US magazine, The Saturday Evening Post.
 The article was given the title "Does England Really Need a Queen?", and its publication was delayed by five months to coincide with the Royal State Visit to Washington, DC taking place later that year.
-It was little more than a rehash of views expressed in a 1955 article, Royal Soap Opera, but its timing caused outrage in the UK, and a contract with Beaverbrook newspapers was cancelled.
+It was little more than a rehash of views expressed in a 1955 article, Royal Soap Opera, but its timing caused outrage in the UK, and a contract with Beaverbrook Newspapers was cancelled.
 His notoriety then propelled him into becoming better known as a broadcaster, with regular appearances on the BBC's Panorama, and a reputation as a tough interviewer.
 Encounters with Brendan Behan and Salvador Dalí cemented his reputation as a fearless critic of modern life.

 Muggeridge was described as having predatory behaviour towards women during his BBC years.
 He was described as a "compulsive groper", reportedly being nicknamed "The Pouncer" and as "a man fully deserving of the acronym NSIT—not safe in taxis".
-While confirming the facts and the suffering inflicted on his family, his niece said that he changed his behaviour when he converted to Christianity in the 1960s.
+His niece confirmed these reports, while also reflecting on the suffering inflicted on his family and saying that he changed his behaviour when he converted to Christianity in the 1960s.

 In the early 1960s, Muggeridge became a vegetarian so that he would be "free to denounce those horrible factory farms where animals are raised for food".